After an $11 million deal, a shopping center in Connecticut has a new owner: a New York City-based investment firm.

 Additionally, the shopping center is only one mile away from the 1.3-million-square-foot Connecticut Post Mall, which counts Target, Macy’s and Dick’s Sporting Goods as anchor tenants.

 “We are very excited about our latest acquisition of Milford Plaza, which is strategically located along Boston Post Road near other major retailers,” Northpath Investments principal Gershon Alexander said in the release.

-“This purchase fits our company’s long-term value add strategy,” he added.
+“This purchase fits our company’s long-term value add strategy,” Alexander added.

-The Hampshire Companies did not return a request for comment.
+The Hampshire Companies did not immediately return a request for comment.

 Northpath Investments is a privately held real estate firm based in New York City.
 The company acquires, develops, redevelops and manages retail, office and industrial properties.
 Its work is focused in the northeast and mid-Atlantic regions.

 The firm’s acquisition of Milford Plaza comes at a dicey time for the retail industry amid problems linked to the pandemic and the supply chain and inflation crises.
-Retail traffic across the nation on Black Friday, typically the year’s biggest shopping day, dropped 28.3 percent from 2019 to 2021.
+Retail traffic across the nation dropped 28.3 percent from 2019 to 2021 on Black Friday, typically the year’s biggest shopping day.
 Sensormatic Solutions data showed traffic was up 47.5 percent from 2020, though.